Skip to content

 Review of a book that aims at “decoding the hidden tactics of abuse and freeing yourself from its power.”
 A thorough book that is insightful and hopeful.

-A close-up view of an infant's closed fist, nestled in a white swaddle blanket.
+A close-up view of an infant's closed fist, nestled in a white swaddle blanket and resting against a sage green pillow.

 Posted on May 20, 2022June 23, 2022